 The articles of incorporation of Sword Group provide for a Board of Directors composed of at least three members and a maximum of eighteen, except for temporary derogation in case of merger, appointed for a maximum period of four years.
 The Board of Directors is composed of competent and informed individuals, who were selected based on the specificities of the Company and its activities.
-As at 31/12/2012, it consists of five people: Jacques Mottard, Nicolas Mottard, Françoise Fillot, François Régis Ory and François Barbier.
+As at 31/12/2013, it consists of five people: Jacques Mottard, François Barbier, Frédéric Goosse, Nicolas Mottard, François Régis Ory and PACBO EUROPE (represented by Patrice Crochet).

-In accordance with recommendations made by the Luxembourg Stock Exchange, the Board of Directors is comprised of up to 40% of "independent directors" in the persons of François Barbier and François Régis Ory.
-In addition, none of the above holds any significant holding in the share capital of clients or suppliers of Sword Group, or in its subsidiaries.
+In accordance with recommendations made by the Luxembourg Stock Exchange, the Board of Directors is composed of up to 50% of "independent directors" in the persons of François Barbier, François Régis Ory and PACBO EUROPE (represented by Patrice Crochet).
+In addition, none of the above holds any significant holding in the capital of clients or suppliers of Sword Group, or in its subsidiaries.